Royal-Reddy-Yaparla/kubernetes/EKS-cluster-config/README.md

 #### **1. Create the Cluster**
 To create the EKS cluster using this configuration file:

+eksctl is the tool , which made by AWS , to create kubernetes cluster in AWS

 ```bash
 eksctl create cluster -f cluster-config.yaml
 ```